 Our early work has been concentrated in the Middle East, mostly in Iraq.
 Currently, IPE is engaged in the following projects:

-CGA and CPCRS conducted two Joint Research Seminars in Peacebuilding, which brought students and alumni of UoD’s Master of Arts in Peace and Conflict Resolution Studies to CGA to work with their graduate student counterparts to develop proposals for peace research projects to be conducted in Duhok.
-The CGA graduate students and Dr. Thomas Hill travelled to Duhok for three weeks in 2013 and again in 2014 to carry out their research projects with partners from UoD.
+Joint Research Seminar in Peacebuilding (2012–2014) CGA and CPCRS conducted two Joint Research Seminars in Peacebuilding, which brought students and alumni of UoD’s Master of Arts in Peace and Conflict Resolution Studies to CGA to work with graduate student counterparts to develop proposals for peace research projects to be conducted in Duhok.
+The CGA graduate students and Professor Hill travelled to Duhok for three weeks in 2013 and again in 2014 to carry out their research projects with partners from UoD.
 These research projects culminated in the publication of Finding Peace in Iraq, Volumes 1 and 2.

-CGA and CPCRS cooperated on an 18-month project that brought 10 professors from UoD and three other Iraqi universities to New York in 2010 and 2011 for intensive work on developing a master’s curriculum in peace and conflict studies.
-The project allowed UoD to refine its existing master’s program and to build support at other Iraqi universities for this emerging field of study.
+Strengthening Capacity in Peacebuilding: Instruction and Practice (2010–2011) CGA and CPCRS cooperated on an 18-month project that brought 10 professors from UoD and three other Iraqi universities to New York in 2010 and 2011 for intensive work on developing a master’s curriculum in peace and conflict studies.
+The project allowed UoD to refine its master’s program and to build support at other Iraqi universities for this emerging field of study.